nearform/fastify-slow-down/README.md

 | Header | Description |
 |--------|-------------|
-|`x-slowdown-limit`     | how many requests the client can make until servers start to slow down the response
+|`x-slow-down-limit`     | how many requests the client can make until servers start to slow down the response
-|`x-slowdown-remaining` | how many requests remain to the client in the timewindow
+|`x-slow-down-remaining` | how many requests remain to the client in the timewindow
-|`x-slowdown-delay` | the actual delay applied to the client for the request
+|`x-slow-down-delay` | the delayed is applied to this specific request